 The result was silky smooth truffles with a hint of orange and definitely no hint of coconut (despite using coconut cream).

-- 50 g bar 'The Dark One' Conscious Chocolate
+- 50 g 'The Dark One' Conscious Chocolate - or other dark chocolate

-- 50 g bar 'Essential Orange' Conscious Chocolate
+- 50 g 'Essential Orange' Conscious Chocolate - or other dark chocolate

 - 1 tsp vanilla powder

 - Gently melt the chocolate bars either in a bowl over a pan of boiling water or in the microwave.
 If using a microwave stir every 30 seconds until molten

 - Add the coconut cream and vanilla powder to the melted chocolate, stir well then place in the fridge to harden

 - After approx. 1 hour check the mixture to see if it is firm enough to roll.
 If so, scoop a little piece out of the bowl with a tea spoon and gently roll it with the tips of your fingers.
 It will melt easily to don't use the hot palm of your hand

 - Quickly roll in a plate of cacao and place to one side

 - Repeat until all the mixture has been used up